 You can apply for a USDA guaranteed loan directly through a private lender.
 Once you submit your application, the lender will submit the paperwork to the Guaranteed Underwriting System (GUS).

-When you receive your interest rate on the loan, make sure that it fits your budget.
-Also, don’t forget about the two fees that come with the loan!
-The first is an upfront fee that is equal to 1% of the loan amount.
+When you receive your interest rate on the loan, make sure it fits your budget.
+Also, don’t forget about the two fees that come with the loan.
+The first is an upfront fee equal to 1% of the loan amount.
 The second is an annual fee equal to 0.35% of the loan amount.

 Applying For A USDA Direct Loan

-The USDA direct loan will not involve a private lender at all.
+The USDA direct loan won’t involve a private lender.
 Instead, you should fill out a USDA direct loan application at your local Rural Development Office.

 The Bottom Line: Don’t Sleep On These Rural Housing Loans

-Now that you know a little bit more about the differences between USDA guaranteed vs. direct loans, you should have a better understanding of where you fit in.
+Now that you’re aware of the differences between USDA guaranteed and direct loans, you should have a better understanding of where you fit in.